Meet the Mentors

 Zoey Lee

-Pre-Nursing, class of 2027
+Pre-Nursing, 2027

 What do you enjoy about being a mentor?